indubitablement2/eos/README.md

 # EOS (working title)
 ![Project Logo](logo.jpg)

-## Build
+## Client Build
-Lazy command from root folder: `scons -C cpp/godot custom_modules=../custom && ./cpp/godot/bin/godot.linuxbsd.editor.x86_64 --editor --path godot`.
+Lazy command from root folder: `scons -C cpp/godot custom_modules=../custom && ./cpp/godot/bin/godot.linuxbsd.editor.x86_64 --editor --path client`.
 Change `godot.linuxbsd.editor.x86_64` to your Godot editor executable if not on linux.

 ### Building the editor
 Run `scons custom_modules=../custom` from `cpp/godot` folder.
 After building, Godot editor will be in `cpp/godot/bin`.
-Add `target=release` for better performance at the cost of getting worst error message.
+Add `target=release` for better performance at the cost of getting worse error message.

 ### compile_commands.json
 If working with clangd add `compiledb=yes` and move `cpp/godot/compile_commands.json` to `cpp/compile_commands.json`.

+## Server Build
+This shouldn't be needed. `launch.sh` takes care of building, launching and updating the server.
+Otherwise, read on:

+Run cargo from `server` folder.
+By default database and instance are merged into a single executable which is only useful for testing.
+Build for either by adding `--feature database` or `--feature instance`.

+## Design Document

-###### Table of contents
+##### Table of contents

 [User Experience](https://github.com/indubitablement2/eos#user-experience)